Florida reports record high number of new Covid-19 cases this week - KVIA

 Florida reports record high number of new Covid-19 cases this week

-Florida reported 134,506 new Covid-19 cases over the last week on Friday, more than any other 7-day period during the pandemic.
+Florida reported a new record number of Covid-19 cases Friday — more over the past week than any other seven-day period during the pandemic.

-The previous record high was set January 8, with 125,937 cases reported over seven days, for an average of 17,991 cases each day, according to data from Johns Hopkins University.
+The previous record high was just a week ago — on August 6 — with 134,711 total cases reported over seven days, for an average of 19,244 cases each day, according to data from Johns Hopkins University.

-This week’s total is about 22% higher than last week, when the state reported 110,477 total cases, for an average of about 15,782 new cases each day.

-About 1 in 5 Covid-19 cases have been reported in Florida over the past couple weeks, though the state accounts for less than 7% of the US population, according to US Census Bureau data.

-With the data published Friday, Florida now has the second-highest rate of new cases per capita — after Louisiana — with about 90 new cases per 100,000 people each day over the past week.
-Overall, the United States is averaging about 30 new cases per 100,000 people each day.
+With this latest update, Florida has the second-highest rate of new cases per capita, with just over 100 new cases per 100,000 people each day over the past week, behind only Louisiana.
+The US overall is averaging more than 37 new cases per 100,000 people each day.

-Florida reported 175 deaths and a new case positivity rate of 18.9%, state data shows.
+Over the past week, Florida reported 286 deaths and a new case positivity rate of 19.3%, according the state health department’s COVID-19 Weekly Situation Report.

-Even before the release of Friday’s data, Florida had become the epicenter of the Covid-19 pandemic in the US, which is reeling from a surge of cases and hospitalizations propelled by the Delta variant.

-In addition to infections, hospitalizations are also climbing.
-The state has the highest number of hospitalizations per capita nationwide, with 63 hospitalizations per 100,000 residents, according to a CNN analysis of Johns Hopkins and US Health and Human Services data.
+Florida became the 23rd to vaccinate at least 50% of its residents on Friday, according to data from the US Centers for Disease Control and Prevention.

+Nationally, 50.5% of the US population is fully vaccinated, according to the CDC.
+Just under 60% of those eligible to be vaccinated are fully vaccinated, and 61.5% of adults are fully vaccinated.
+Also according to CDC data, an average of 473,859 people are initiating vaccination each day in the US.

 The-CNN-Wire